What is the test for following an injunction?

 What is the scope of intervention of the Court of Appeal into an order of custody and child support following divorce?
 (Newfoundland and Labrador, Canada)

-What is the test for credibility in a sexual assault case?
+What is the legal test for disposing of an application?
 (Newfoundland and Labrador, Canada)

 X